shreenidhi7700/Auto_Price_Prediction/README.md

 Aspiration :-
 Aspiration in automobile price prediction refers to how the engine gets its air for combustion.
-It's either "naturally aspirated," which means it breathes air without any extra help, or "turbocharged" or "supercharged," which means it gets extra air forced into it for more power. std - Standard or Naturally Aspirated
+It's either "naturally aspirated," which means it breathes air without any extra help, or "turbocharged" or "supercharged," which means it gets extra air forced into it for more power. std - Standard or Naturally Aspirated,
 Turbo - Use of Turbochargers or Superchargers

 No of Doors :-
 The number of Doors a car has
 two - 2 door car,
-four - 4 door car
+four - 4 door car.

 Body Style :-
 The Body shape of the car,